colibri17/back-to-office/README.md

 3. _The constraints_
 There are different types of constraints in the algorithm.
 Each type is derived from a supposed contingency which is not general and can be customized.
-   1. _maximum and minimum number of employees_ - There is a maximum and minimum number of employees which can return to office each day.
+   1. _maximum and minimum number of employees_ - There is a maximum and minimum number of employees which can return to office per day.
 The optimization algorithm prevents from finding solutions which exceed these values.
    2. _preference days_ - The employees are allowed to choose what are the days to come back and what are the days to not come back.
 The optimization algorithm finds solutions which agree with these preferences.